 Curling up on your side on a plush mattress alleviates herniated discs, because curving your torso increases the space between your vertebrae.
 If you sleep on your side, you might want to tuck a pillow between your knees to maintain good hip and spine posture.
 Resting your back against a firm body pillow can also reduce pain.

 A memory foam mattress for side sleeping should have a soft to medium feel to let the hips and shoulders sink in—if they remain lifted on top of the mattress, your hips and shoulders can curve your spine out of alignment.
-You also risk waking up with hip or shoulder pain as pressure points build up on your side.

 Back sleeping is one of the best positions to relieve back pain, as it brings your back in direct contact with the mattress.
 If you snore or have acid reflux, however, you might want to elevate your head with a wedge pillow or adjustable base.

 Back sleepers can get a good night’s sleep on a medium-firm to firm mattress.
 To further ease low back pain, prop your knees up with a pillow to reduce pressure.